hieutrungle/horse_racing_prediction/README.md

 - Optimal parameters of each model are place in separated json files in src/models/best_hyperparameters directory.
 - After having tuned all parameters, training and testing datasets are combined and used to build soft voting ensemble in final_model.py.
 It output *_final.pkl models.

-## Step 5: Deplot model on Flask website
+## Step 5: Deploy model on Flask website
 - Working on it